Git-Enthusiast/Projects/README.md

-#  Inital Projects in CSE
+#  College Semester Projects in CSE